Knox students celebrate Flunk Day 2021, a.k.a., The Comeback Flunk, with painting, games, food, and more.

 In keeping with the mission of Knox College, preference will be given to faculty working with traditionally underserved research topics, including Native and Indigenous history, African American history, Latinx history, and the history of women, gender, and sexuality.

-Please e-mail a cover letter detailing your current research project and pedagogical goals, a CV, and one letter of reference from your department chair or dean to Cate Denial, Director of the Bright Institute and Chair of History, at brightInstitute2018@knox.edu.
+Please e-mail a cover letter detailing your current research project and pedagogical goals, a CV, and one letter of reference from your department chair, dean, or provost to Cate Denial, Director of the Bright Institute and Chair of History, at BrightInstitute2022@knox.edu.